Abhicoder983/backendUsingDjango/README.md

 after run this project you see this type of output copy this url  which is starts from http:
     ![Screenshot (20)](https://github.com/Abhicoder983/backendUsingDjango/assets/112263396/21663a52-888e-489f-97f7-105fd8e14bfc)

+run on any browser
+ like chrome and firefox